-(3) Represents the CWM RSUs that have been awarded to the CWM Employees as an inducement to become employees of Fiera Capital upon the acquisition of CWM.
-Under the CWM RSU Plan, the Participants' accounts are credited with dividend equivalents in the form of additional CWM RSUs as of each dividend payment date of Fiera Capital, if any, in respect of which dividends are paid on Class A Subordinate Voting Shares
+(3) Represents (i) 125,646 CWM RSUs that have been awarded to the CWM Employees as an inducement to become employees of Fiera Capital upon the acquisition of CWM; (ii).
+4,344 CWM RSUs that have been granted to the CWM Participants in payment of dividend equivalents (under the CWM RSU Plan, the CWM Participants' accounts are credited with dividend equivalents in the form of additional CWM RSUs as of each dividend payment date of Fiera Capital, if any, in respect of which dividends are paid on Class A Subordinate Voting Shares); and (iii) 1,005,115 Class A Subordinate Voting Shares issuable, being the maximum number of Class A Subordinate Voting Shares issuable under the Original PSU Plan Applicable to Business Units.